video

 The time has come.

-I would now like you, for your final task, to practise and then present your final performance of the poem.
+I would now like you for your final task to practise and then present your final performance of the poem.

-You could perform the poem individually, in a pair, or in a group.
+You could perform the poem individually, in a pair or in a group.

 Are you ready for it?
-Okay, practise, and then perform.
+Okay.

-Pause the video here, and enjoy every moment.
+Pause the video here and enjoy every moment.

 I'd like you to pause and reflect.